Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Experiments

-\textbf{Study Design.} With 3 experts (first three authors) who have prior knowledge in NLP and explainability, we design and carry out a small-scale human study that tests whether presenting humans with Summarization Programs improves their ability to predict Summarization Programs on future unseen data.
-Human subjects are first provided with some \textit{test} documents and corresponding model-generated summaries (from our Explain-and-Predict SP generation model) and are tasked with predicting the model's Summarization Programs.
+\looseness-1 \textbf{Study Design.} With 3 experts (authors) who have prior knowledge in NLP and explainability, we design and carry out a small-scale human study that tests whether presenting humans with Summarization Programs improves their ability to predict SPs on future unseen data.
+Human subjects are first provided with some \textit{test} documents and corresponding model summaries (from our Explain-and-Predict SP model) and are tasked with predicting the model's Summarization Programs.
 Next, in a \textit{training} phase, they are shown model-generated SPs for a few \textit{training} samples and are then asked again to perform the same task with the same set of \textit{test} examples.
 The study is conducted with 10 \textit{training} examples and 31 \textit{test} examples.
 We say that an SP is more representative of the model summary if executing it with our pre-trained modules generates a summary that is closer to the model summary.
-This is a measure of program similarity that allows us to avoid different measures of graph similarity and the variance in the SPs may also make such measures inappropriate (e.g., compression followed by paraphrase and vice versa may generate similar outputs).
-Hence, we execute both sets of SPs (before and after training) and compare their ROUGE scores with respect to the model summaries that were being simulated.
+This is a measure of program similarity since variance in the SPs may make graph similarity measures inappropriate (e.g., compression followed by paraphrase and vice versa may generate similar outputs).

 \textbf{Results.} The results are presented in Table~\ref{tab:simulatability}.
-We make two observations.
-First, the absolute values of the ROUGE scores are quite high, suggesting that, when models are forced to generate summaries via Summarization Programs, their reasoning becomes quite predictable a priori.
-Second, we do see about 4 points improvement in ROUGE-2, with 61\% of samples showing an improved R-2 score (statistically significant at $p < 0.001$), 10\% of samples with a drop in R-2, and remaining being ties.
-This suggests that Summarization Programs are potentially good explanations of model reasoning, such that humans can generalize across model reasoning patterns after being given the explanations.
-We leave it to future work to conduct larger-scale simulation tests for Summarization Programs.
-Refer to Appendix~\ref{sec:simulatability_interface} for the interface for simulating Summarization Programs.
+In general, high ROUGE scores suggest that, when models are forced to generate summaries via SPs, their reasoning becomes quite predictable a priori.
+We also see about 4 points improvement in ROUGE-2, with 61\% of samples showing an improved R-2 score (statistically significant at $p < 0.001$), 10\% of samples with a drop in R-2, and remaining being ties.
+This suggests that SPs are potentially good explanations of model reasoning, such that humans can generalize across model reasoning patterns after being given the explanations.